ItsDoctorLeaf/reduxbot/README.md

 ### /enemies
 This shows a list of all of the enemies of the server.
 You can add and remove enemies from this list using the /create-enemies and /remove-enemies commands

+### /run-alerts
+This command runs the alert system.
+It should update every 10 seconds.
+You can tell if the system broke because the counter at the bottom of the embed will stop updating.
+Your server can only have the alerts command running 1 at a time.
+If you wish to add more players to the alerts, you can use the /create-alert and /remove-alert to remove them.
+Alert lists will only update upon a restart, so to add / remove players, once doing the related command, you must do /stop-alerts then /start-alerts

+### /notify
+/notify simulates an alert, in the sense of it will create your own custom alert style notification and send it to the alerts channel.
+[priority] = How important the alert is (changes which role it pings) [message] = The contents of the alert message
+[title] = The title of the alerts message

+### /help (OUTDATED)
+the help command contains outdated information and is yet to be updated...